garynaz/Effortflex/README.md

 * Countdown Timer.

 To-do list:
-* Integrate RealmSwift to offer an client-side database alternative.
+* Integrate RealmSwift to offer a client-side database alternative.
 * Add a library of exercise images for the end-user to add as an option.

 ## Inspiration